YasirGaji/gramsnap/README.md

   6. "Query data cannot be undefined.
 Please make sure to return a value other than undefined from your query function.
 Affected query key: ["getPostById","undefined"]" and "api.ts:260 GET <https://cloud.appwrite.io/v1/databases/6545fa049b47bad92847/collections/6545fa6e8bb145808a51/documents/undefined> 404 (Not Found) AppwriteException: Document with the requested ID could not be found." - This error was caused due to the "id" rendered in the postCard component for the edit button function missing the "$" sign

+  7. "Type 'DocumentList<Document> | undefined' is not assignable to type 'Document[] | undefined'.
+  Type 'DocumentList<Document>' is missing the following properties from type 'Document[]': length, pop, push, concat, and 29 more.searchedPosts = {searchedPosts}" - This was a build error fixed by intoducing a convert function

 ## Current Error

   1. 7 Build Errors